-In a landmark decision last week, Smith Falls’ city council voted to re-visit the design of Beckwith Street, the town’s historic main street which crosses the Rideau Canal.
+In a landmark decision last week, Smiths Falls’ city council voted to re-visit the design of Beckwith Street, the town’s historic main street which crosses the Rideau Canal.

 Although the consultant for the project had recommended redesigning the street as a Complete Street, the previous Council voted in February 2018 in favour of a different option which would see the street maintain its angle parking and leave no room for more significant changes.
 The current council re-opened the discussion and in January 2019, they voted instead for a Complete Street.
 Angle parking will be replaced with a similar number of parallel parking spots to make way for wider sidewalks and separated bike lanes.